Birthday flight with Paul and Biggles

 Well, Biggles did return, and after several failed attempts at trying to do a Tiger Moth spin the propeller type start we left Paul standing forlornly by his plane.
 Biggles promised that he would return to help Paul anchor the shiny red piece of tin to the snow.

-Biggles gave us an anus flexing ride back to the airport after flying close enough to the mountain tops for us to get up close and personal with the local rock hopping mountain goats.
+Biggles gave us a ride back to the airport after flying close enough to the mountain tops for us to get up close and personal with the local rock hopping mountain goats.

 Paul's booking office was still closed three days later when we left Haines.